-Follicular Unit Extraction technique is a manually or motorized performed surgical process that involves hair follicle extraction and implantation.
+Follicular Unit Extraction technique is a manually or motorized performed surgical process that involves follicles extraction and implantation.
 It is also referred to as FUE or FT which stands for follicular transfer.
-The hair follicles are removed from back and sided of head referred to as the donor site.
+The follicles are removed from back and sides of head referred to as the donor site.
 This method was first narrated and introduced in Japan by Masumi Inaba in 1988.
-He talked of using a 1 mm needle to extract hair follicle units.
+He talked of using a 1 mm needle to extract follicle units.

 The most valuable key during the process is the survival of the extracted follicular unit to provide prosperous hair transplantation.
 Follicular units are to be protected from being transected while being harvested.
 If they happen to be, it might lead to a failed transplant since it is most likely that a transected unit will not survive the transplant.

 The surgeon is expected to carefully extract follicles manually from the donor site and implant them on the thinning area.
 First, the donor area is shaved followed by administering numbing injection to provide patients comfort throughout the procedure.

 Tiny or individual follicle units consisting of 1-4 hairs per unit are then removed.
 With the use of fine needles, the surgeon will puncture the site for grafts in a specific consistent pattern and density in order to mimic a practical hair pattern.
 The final touch involves implanting the individual grafts into the recipient area.

 It is as important to educate the patients on the advantages of Follicular Unit Extraction as its disadvantages that come with it too.
 Like any other surgery, FUE has its own shortcomings too.

 1. Donor site shaving– It appears that its first disadvantage is experienced at the beginning of it .
 It is a necessity for the surgeon to shave off the hair entirely on the donor area.
 This poses a problem to most patients especially when the donor site is externally exposed, like on the head.
 It disturbs them on how they will appear to society.